jespervandijk/mermaid-class-diagram-generator/docs/inheritance-from-generic-type-example.md

-## Inherticance From Generic Type
+## Get Aggregates Using Inheritance
-This example handles classes that inherit from a generic base type, such as Aggregate<T>.
+This example demonstrates using the `InheritsFromGenericType` extension method to gather all classes that inherit from a generic base type, such as `Aggregate<T>`.
-Using the InheritsFromGenericType extension method, it scans for types that derive from Aggregate<>, ensuring that only the relevant derived types are included in the diagram.
+This approach is useful when working with aggregate roots in your domain model.
-Note: Related classes (e.g., Wheels) will still appear in the output due to the recursive nature of the generator, capturing all nested and related types.
+You only need to pass the aggregate root types to the generator, and the recursive scanning will automatically include related types (e.g., `Wheels`) in the diagram, ensuring a complete representation of the aggregate and its components.

 ### Code:
 ```cs